Mike Pollak

-Michael David Pollak (born February 16, 1985) is a former American football guard who played seven seasons in the National Football League (NFL).
-He was drafted by the Indianapolis Colts in the second round of the 2008 NFL Draft.
-He played college football at Arizona State.
+Michael David Pollak (born February 16, 1985) is an American former professional football player who was a guard for seven seasons in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils and was selected by the Indianapolis Colts in the second round of the 2008 NFL draft.

-Early years
+Early life

 Pollak graduated Corona del Sol High School in Tempe, Arizona, in 2003.
 While at Corona del Sol he played offensive guard and defensive tackle, and was regarded as a three-star recruit by Rivals.com.
 He received many honors including All-Region honors from Prep Star, first-team All-Arizona by The Arizona Republic and first-team All-City and All-Conference recognition as a senior.
 Pollak also was a star baseball pitcher receiving first-team All-Region, All-East Valley, and All-Conference.

 College career

-Pollak attended Arizona State from 2003-2007.
+Pollak attended Arizona State from 2003 to 2007.
 Pollak was a starter at center during his junior and senior year.
 In 2006, he received All-Pac-10 Conference second-team and in 2007 he received first-team All-Pac-10 Conference honors.
 During his senior year, he was a finalist for the Rimington Trophy, which is awarded to the nations top center.
 In 2007, he received the Tim Landers Iron Man Award, Cecil Bono Team Captain Award, and Pat Tillman Award, all awards given out by the Arizona State Sun Devils.

 Professional career

 Indianapolis Colts

-Pollak was drafted by the Indianapolis Colts in the second round of the 2008 NFL Draft.
+Pollak was selected by the Indianapolis Colts in the second round of the 2008 NFL draft with the 59th overall pick.
 The Colts moved Pollak to guard and as a rookie he started 13 of 13 games.
 In 2009, Pollak entered as the starter at right guard.